Tina Pisnik

-Tina Pisnik (born 19 February 1981) is a former professional tennis player from Slovenia.
-Pisnik turned professional since 1999.
-Pisnik's highest singles ranking was world number 29, which she reached on 12 January 2004.
-Her highest doubles ranking was world number 63 on 3 April 2000.
-She won one singles title and two doubles titles on the WTA tour.
+Tina Pisnik (born 19 February 1981) is a former professional tennis player and current pickleball player from Slovenia.

+In tennis, Pisnik turned professional in 1999.
+Pisnik's highest singles ranking was world No. 29, which she reached on 12 January 2004.
+Her career-high doubles ranking is world No. 63 on 3 April 2000.
+She won one singles title and two doubles titles on the WTA Tour.

 Biography

-Pisnik is a baseliner who plays a serve-and-volley style game on grass.
 Her father Boris is a former Slovenian national team soccer player and a soccer coach and he traveled with her on tour.
 Her mother Saska is an economic technician.
 Other sports interests include basketball and soccer.
-She moved to United States in 2015 and was a High performance director at CPAC, Lincolnshire until early 2020.
+She moved to United States in 2015 and was a High Performance director at CPAC, Lincolnshire until early 2020.

+As a tennis player, Pisnik was a baseliner who played a serve-and-volley style game on grass.
 She owns a business called Smash Tennis and currently coaches privately at Bradenton Tennis Center in Bradenton, Florida.